ROLES & RESPONSIBILITIES

 Defence organisations and unions often advise clinical staff not to apologise - how will this be addressed?

 Education, training, implementation and related support materials emphasise that this advice is not consistent with best practice, nor reflective of the provisions of the Act.

 This work needs to take account of the fact that there are still organisations that focus less on human factors and systems and more on individual conduct and blame – how will this work be implemented to address this issue?

-The implementation toolkit and guidance will reflect the need for duty of candour procedures to be implemented in accordance with best practice – which emphasises local learning systems and how these inform continuous improvement.
+Education, training, implementation and related support materials reflect the need for duty of candour procedures to be implemented in accordance with best practice – which emphasises local learning systems and how these inform continuous improvement.
 The duty of candour procedure is not related to organisational conduct or capability arrangements in any way.

 Duty of candour is very specific and only applies where there has been an unexpected or unintended consequence that causes harm or death to an individual (as defined by the Act) that is not as a consequence of the condition for which they are being treated.